Firestone Surname Meaning, History & Origin

-Firestone Surname Genealogy
+Firestone Surname Meaning

-Firestone Resources on
+Firestone Surname Resources on The Internet

 - Firestone Surname Newslatter.
-Firestone and its
+Firestone and its variants.

 - History of Firestone.
 Firestone tire history.

 The early Feuersteins were said to have come from the Bregenz forest in western Austria.
 Some Feuersteins from Bregenz settled in Alsace in northern France around 1640.
 Later Feuersteins may have been Jews from Hungary or Russia who were given or had adopted Feuerstein as an ornamental name.